 Build your support system

 Now I know this is sometimes easier said than done.
 And I know this because I myself hate asking for help.
 But in this case, I knew that in order for me to keep my sanity and actually somewhat take care of myself during this 4th trimester, I was going to have to get out of my comfort zone.
-This meant allowing my loved ones to support me during this time.
+This meant allowing my loved ones to support a new mom like me during this time.

 Besides, help can be whatever you want it to be or whatever you need the most.
 This could be cooking for your family, washing the dishes, doing some chores or even babysitting your other children for a few hours a day.
 And as far as your spouse goes, I would definitely discuss night shifts and possible bottle feeding (once you’re ready).